-The City supports regulations and legislation that enhance the City's ability to regulate this area of lending.
-The City of Austin is one of 35 Texas cities to enact a uniform payday lending ordinance designed to protect borrowers from excessive fees and interest rates.
+The City supports regulations and legislation that enhance the City's ability to regulate payday and auto title lending.
+The City of Austin is one of 46 Texas cities to enact a credit access business and credit services organizations ordinance designed to reduce the harm caused by abusive and predatory lending practices.

-The City strongly supported the Consumer Financial Protection Bureau 2017 final rule to regulate those considered predatory lenders.
-The City would particularly support measures to reinstitute the robust underwriting provisions of the 2017 rule, which provide consumers with protections from the worst practices of payday and automobile title lenders, by new regulation or by statute.
+The City strongly supported the Consumer Financial Protection Bureau 2017 final rule regulating payday, vehicle title, and certain high-cost installment loans.
+The City would particularly support measures to reinstitute the robust underwriting provisions of the 2017 rule, which provides consumers with protections from the worst practices of payday and automobile title lenders, by new regulation or by statute.